jelilat/learn-tutorials/cosmos/build-a-gofundme-module.md

 * Donate Fund
 * Withdraw Donation

-You can use the `starport scaffold message` command to create each of the messages.
+You can use the `ignite scaffold message` command to create each of the messages.
 Meke sure you define the details of each message when you scaffold them.

 Create the messages one at a time with the following application logic.

-### Create Gofundme
+### Create a Gofundme Campaign

-For a gofundme, the initial message handles the transaction when an account (or user) creates a gofundme campaign.
+The initial message handles the transaction that occurs when an account (or user) creates a gofundme campaign.

-The user needs a certain amount of funds and is requesting donations from other users.
+In this case, the user needs a certain amount of funds and is requesting donations from other users.

-The first message is the `create-gofundme` message, which requires the following input parameters:
+Therefore, the first message is the `create-gofundme` message, which requires the following input parameters:

 * `goal`: The amount of funds the user is requesting
 * `start`: The start date of the gofundme campaign